Getting a Mortgage on Maternity Leave

 Remortgaging on maternity leave works similarly to making a new mortgage application.

-The thing to remember is that, with the right lender, you’re unlikely to have to wait until you return to work to remortgage based on your full-time salary.
+Remember that, with the right lender, you’re unlikely to have to wait until you return to work to remortgage based on your full-time salary.

 The best way to find the right lender is to apply through a broker who specialises in customers on maternity leave.

-They’ll know exactly which mortgage providers to approach for a remortgage under these circumstances, so you can rest assured that you’ll be paired with the ideal one first time.
+They’ll know exactly which mortgage providers to approach for a remortgage under these circumstances, so you can rest assured that you’ll be paired with the ideal one the first time.

 Which mortgage lenders will accept your full salary?

-The majority of UK mortgage lenders will at least consider a mortgage application based on your full salary while you’re on maternity leave.
+Most UK mortgage lenders will at least consider a mortgage application based on your full salary while you’re on maternity leave.

 For example…

-• Precise Mortgages will only consider your full-time salary when you’ve returned to work and will ask for a letter from your employer to verify your hours and pay
+- Precise Mortgages will only consider your full-time salary when you’ve returned to work and will ask for a letter from your employer to verify your hours and pay

-• Santander wants to know that your mortgage is affordable while you’re on maternity leave and will factor in anticipated childcare costs when assessing this
+- Santander wants to know that your mortgage is affordable while you’re on maternity leave and will factor in anticipated childcare costs when assessing this.

 Speak to an expert about maternity leave and mortgages